COMMUNITY SUPPORTED AGRICULTURE (CSA)

 Can anyone visit the farm?

-We welcome farm visitors during our farm store hours: Wednesday - Saturday 10am - 6pm.
+We welcome farm visitors during the spring - fall.
+Visitor hours are the same as our farm store hours: Wednesday - Saturday 10am - 6pm.

 Our farm is a working farm that we share with the community.
 Please respect the wooden farm signs and don't touch any electric fences.
 They are there for your protection and to protect the farm livestock!